 The rules of UNO are simple and easy to explain.
-In fact, it's a great game for children and adults to play together.
-Each game takes only five to 10 minutes to play, so it's perfect for those with short attention spans or only a few minutes to spare -- although some families have been known to play the game for hours!
+In fact, it's a great game for children and adults to play together (recommended age for kids is 7 years and up, but you could certainly try it with younger kids).
+Each game takes only five to 10 minutes to play, so it's perfect for those with short attention spans or only a few minutes to spare — although some families have been known to play the game for hours!

 UNO is played using a deck of 108 cards in four-color suits, numbered from 0 through 9: 19 blue, 19 green, 19 red and 19 yellow.
 The deck also includes eight "Skip" cards, eight "Draw Two" cards, eight "Reverse" cards, four "Wild" cards and four "Wild Draw Four" cards.
+A more recent version of UNO will include "Wild Swap Hands" and "Wild" customizable cards, two of each.
+Just remove them if you prefer classic UNO.
 Here's a brief rundown of the game's rules: